 - We got their old rate and that was a plus for our limited budget.
 When we got Ayie in our package as a host, it was a decision we felt would be good since at least we would only coordinate with one team and being our OTD coordinate, she would very well know what to do during our reception program proper

-- As a whole, Imbitado Events was really efficient and all of our guests were commending how well coordinated they were from the time that they arrived in the church for the ceremony (even if there was an in-house church coordinator) up until they arrived to the venue and while they were waiting for us to appear, the team really took care of everything!
+- As a whole, Imbitado Events was really efficient and all of our guests were commenting how well coordinated they were from the time that they arrived in the church for the ceremony (even if there was an in-house church coordinator) up until they arrived at the venue and while they were waiting for us to appear, the team really took care of everything!

 - We felt that they lack the appropriate manpower during our bridal preps since when there was an issue with the HMUA entourage, my bridal assistant became busy in dealing with them that most of the time I couldn’t seem to find her and my HMUA was the one who was assisting me in her place.
 This continued even until I left for the church when no one was helping me to carry my things (and long train) for that matter to the point that Myio and Brian (Vidlens) were assisting me during the pictorials and Ate Siony (hairstylist) even helped me when I said I wanted to go to the bathroom to pee.
 I was only informed later on when I was in the bridal car that my assigned bridal assistant was left at the hotel to fix another issue with the hotel’s reservations.
 At that time I felt that there should be 1 more person to take care of those things so that the bridal assistant can “really fully assist the bride”